Mind comments on the death of actor Robin Williams

 Following the death of Robin Williams we urge journalists to avoid excessive detail about method of suicide and to report responsibly and sensitively.
 Evidence shows that copycat suicides can occur as a result of extensive media coverage.
 We strongly advise journalists to avoid explicit details and to avoid sensationalist reporting.

-We also strongly recommend the Samaritans guidelines for the reporting of suicide.
+For further advice about reporting on suicide, visit the Samaritans guidelines for the reporting of suicide.

 Notes to editors: